April 8, 2026

 3 min read

 Nobody tells you what consistency actually costs.
-This essay explores the daily toll of showing up — the time, the doubt, the silence — and the single moment that makes it feel worth it.
+The daily toll of showing up — the time, the doubt, the silence — and the single moment that makes it feel worth it.

 4 min read